Tag Archives: saints

 Our Lady of Guadalupe

 December 12th is the feast of Our Lady Guadalupe, which recalls the appearance of Mary on a hilltop near Mexico City to Juan Diego, a humble Mexican laborer, in 1591, ten years after the Aztec Empire was crushed by the colonial armies of Spain.
-Mary appeared dark skinned, with native features and in native dress, not at all like one from the colonial powers.
+Mary appeared dark skinned, with native features and in native dress, not at all like someone from the colonial powers.
 In appearing like them, Mary helped many of the native peoples accept Christianity.

 Keep this story in mind when the next discussion on immigration comes up.It’s a strong reminder of Isaiah’s ancient call in our Advent readings: God wishes all to be his children.